 Monitor Text Scaling

 << Click to Display Table of Contents >>

-Navigation: Designing a PCB with the DEX PCB Designer > Getting Started > Installing the DEX PCB Designer >
+Navigation: Getting Started > Installing DEX >

+Monitor Text Scaling